tayganr/purviewlab/modules/module15.md

     ![Query Editor](../images/module15/15.03-queryeditor.png)

-2. From within the Query window, run the following:
+2. From within the Query window, run the following command.
+Be sure to replace [PurviewExample] with the name of your Microsoft Purview account:

 ```sql
 CREATE MASTER KEY